Romance (Camila Cabello album): Promotional singles

 "Cry for Me" and "Easy" were released as the first and second promotional singles on October 4 and 11, 2019, respectively.
 Cabello performed the songs on Saturday Night Live on October 12, 2019.
 On Billboards Bubbling Under Hot 100 singles chart, "Easy" peaked at number 10 and "Cry for Me" at number 15.
 Both songs reached the top 10 in New Zealand.

 Tour

 Cabello officially announced the Romance Tour on November 13, 2019.
-The tour was set to go across North America and Europe starting in May 2020, but was later postponed and then cancelled due to the ongoing COVID-19 pandemic.
+The tour was set to go across North America and Europe starting in May 2020, but was later postponed and then cancelled due to the COVID-19 pandemic.